Open-Forecast/workflow-models/README.md

-This repository contains BPMN based workflow models stored ín XML format.
+This repository contains BPMN based workflow models stored in XML format.
-They can be loaded into the workflow engine using the REST API
+They can be loaded into the workflow engine using the REST API.